AdobeDocs/experience-manager-65.en/help/assets/metadata-concepts.md

 ## Metadata schemata reference {#metadata-schemata-reference}

-The following reference includes information about a particular metadata schemata (in alphabetical order) as well as a list of properties and their definitions.
+The following reference includes information about a particular metadata schemata (in alphabetical order) and a list of properties and their definitions.

 ### Dublin Core {#dublin-core}